Henry A. Hunt: Early life

-Henry A. Hunt was born on October 10, 1866, to parents Henry Alexander Hunt, Sr. and Mariah Hunt.
+Henry A. Hunt was born on October 10, 1866, to parents Henry Alexander Hunt Sr. and Mariah Hunt.
 He was born on "Hunt Hill", by the small town of Sparta, in Hancock County, Georgia, part of the Black Belt.
 Hunt was the youngest of eight children, four boys and four girls, born to an African-American mother, Mariah Hunt.
 The Hunts lived in a weather-beaten house on their small farm and the children grew up working on the farm.
 Despite his African-American roots, Hunt's appearance led people to assume he was from purely Caucasian descent.
 After Hunt's death, W. E. B. Du Bois, a personal friend of his, publicly spoke of Hunt's Caucasian appearance and reflected on the questions Hunt received about why he did not choose to hide his mixed-race background.

 Education

 He attended school at Sparta for his early education.
-In 1882, at the age of 16, he started at Atlanta University, one of the historically black colleges created after the American Civil War.
+In 1882, at the age of 16, he started at Atlanta University (now Clark Atlanta University), one of the historically black colleges created after the American Civil War.
 While attending Atlanta University, Hunt met Florence Johnson, the woman he would eventually marry in 1893.
 Edward A. Johnson, Florence's brother, was the former Assemblyman of New York.

 Throughout his time as a college student, including vacations from school, Hunt worked as a carpenter to earn money.
 Hunt graduated from Atlanta University with a Bachelors of Arts degree and completion of coursework in the Industrial Department in 1890.